Local Water Done Well legislation

 - Requirements that Plans outline future water services delivery arrangements, and for councils to commit to an implementation plan

-- Requirements for councils to include in their Plans baseline information about their water services operations, assets, revenue, expenditure, pricing, and projected capital expenditure, as well as necessary financing arrangements, as a first step towards future economic regulation
+- Requirements for councils to include in their Plans baseline information about their water services operations, assets, revenue, expenditure, pricing, and projected capital expenditure, as well as necessary financing arrangements, as a first step towards future economic regulation.
+The Act also enables some councils and council-controlled organisations to be subject to an early form of information disclosure by the Commerce Commission, prior to the enduring economic regulation regime.
+Find out more about foundational information disclosure on the Commerce Commission’s website.

 - Streamlined consultation and decision-making processes for setting up future water services delivery arrangements

-- Provisions that enable a new, financially sustainable model for Watercare, including the appointment of a Crown monitor for the interim regulation of Watercare.
+- Provisions that enable a new, financially sustainable model for Watercare, including the development of a charter and the appointment of a Crown monitor, for the interim regulation of Watercare.
+View the Charter on the New Zealand Gazette website (6 March 2025).

-- Interim changes to the Water Services Act, which mean the Te Mana o te Wai hierarchy of obligations in the National Policy Statement for Freshwater Management (NPS-FM) will not apply when Taumata Arowai sets wastewater standards.
+- Interim changes to the Water Services Act, which mean the Te Mana o te Wai hierarchy of obligations in the National Policy Statement for Freshwater Management (NPS-FM) will not apply when the Water Services Authority – Taumata Arowai sets wastewater standards.

 Find out more about Water Services Delivery Plans.